SciencesPoDRIS/iamassaccess/README.md

 If your data contains a comma `,`, it has to be surrounded by double quotes `"`.

 The metadata keys are not case sensitive.
+The metadata keys should not contain space or accent.

 The metadata values are case sensitive.